MajorZiploc/BodyComp/README.md

 2. in another terminal:
    > cd server.
 Then run yarn start
 3. Debug using Client in .vscode

+### NOTE:
+- Client can be tested independently of server.
+Set shouldMockData to true in ./client/src/config.ts

 ## Debug Server